 Unlike the previous versions of Windows, Windows 10 receives major feature updates once every six months. i.e, two times a year.
 With every major update, Microsoft is improving its design and introducing several new features like themes, sets, timeline, ability to secure local user account with security questions, ransomware protection, etc.

-As such, everytime you want to enable, disable or manage these new features, you need to know what version of Windows 10 you are using.
+As such, every time you want to enable, disable, or manage these new features, you need to know what version of Windows 10 you are using.
 Obviously, at the very least, you should be using Windows 10 with the lasted update.
-For example, to use ransomware protection you need to be using fall creators update, to use timeline you need to using April 2018 update, etc.
+For example, to use ransomware protection you need to be using fall creators update, to use the timeline you need to using April 2018 update, etc.

 The good thing is, it is very easy to find which version of Windows 10 you are using.
 There are multiple ways to find Windows 10 version number.
 Let me show you a few of those methods to find the version number of the installed Windows 10.